dusty-phillips/django-pytest/README.txt

 all options, just the most common ones I use)

-The management command has been set up so that syncdb will use the django core syncdb, even if south is installed.
+The management command has been set up so that syncdb will use the django core syncdb if SOUTH_TESTS_MIGRATE is set to False, if south is installed.
 This prevents migrations from running when running unit tests.
+This speeds up test setup significantly, but it means your test db may not be identical to production, if you have faulty migrations.

+py.test automatically picks up any subclasses of unittest.TestCase, provided they are in a module named test_<something>.py.
+Thus, all your existing django unittests should work seemlessly with py.test, although you may have to rename your test files if they do not conform to this convention.
+You can also write custom py.test test collection hooks to pick up test modules that are named in a different directory structure.

 This project differs from http://github.com/bfirsh/pytest_django in that it provides a django test runner that calls py.test, rather than creating a